ericmjl/bayesian-measurement-paper/paper.md

 ## Statistically Defensible Replicate Measurements

 In order to investigate how the number of replicates affected the accuracy, we simulated experimental runs of 100 samples with varying numbers replicate measurements (`n=2` to `n=20`).
 For each `n`, 20 experimental runs were simulated.
-Accuracy was measured as the fraction of HPDs that contained the true mean.
+Accuracy was measured as the fraction of estimated 95% highest posterior densities (HPDs) that contained the true mean.

 As shown in Figure @fig:accuracy, the baseline accuracy rate with duplicate (`n=2`) measurements, as measured by fraction of actual values inside the posterior density's 95% HPD, falls around the 70-75% range.
 This means that about 25% of the final posterior 95% HPDs do not encompass the actual value.
 By contrast, by using `n=5` replicates, the accurate HPD fraction falls around the 85-90% range.
 Roughly doubling the number of samples decreases the inaccurate fraction by up to 3-fold.
 Following the law of diminishing marginal returns, additional accuracy can be gained, but at a cost of increasing sample sizes.